Leonard Nimoy: Personal life

-Nimoy has said that the character of Spock, which he played twelve to fourteen hours a day, five days a week, influenced his personality in his private life.
+Nimoy said that the character of Spock, which he played twelve to fourteen hours a day, five days a week, influenced his personality in his private life.
 Each weekend during the original run of the series, he would be in character throughout Saturday and into Sunday, behaving more like Spock than himself—more logical, more rational, more thoughtful, less emotional, and finding calm in every situation.
 It was only on Sunday in the early afternoon that Spock's influence on his behavior diminished enough to allow him to feel more himself again—only to start the cycle over again on Monday morning.
 Years after the show, he observed Vulcan speech patterns, social attitudes, patterns of logic, and emotional suppression in his own behavior.

 Nimoy was a private pilot and had owned an airplane.
 The Space Foundation bestowed to him the 2010 Douglas S. Morrow Public Outreach Award for creating a positive role model that inspired countless viewers to learn more about the universe.

 Nimoy endorsed Democratic presidential candidate Michael Dukakis in the 1988 presidential election.

 In 2009, Nimoy was honored by his childhood hometown when the Office of Mayor Thomas Menino proclaimed the date of November 14, 2009, as "Leonard Nimoy Day" in the City of Boston.

 In 2014, Walter Koenig revealed that Nimoy personally and successfully advocated to the show's producers for equal pay for Nichelle Nichols's work on Star Trek.
 This incident was confirmed by Nimoy in a Trekmovie interview, and happened during his years at Desilu.

 Nimoy has a star on the Hollywood Walk of Fame.
 On June 2, 2015, the asteroid 4864 Nimoy was named after him.